NoleStites/STEM-REx/AI_DOT_Files/column_vector_for_multiple_qubits.md

 \end{pmatrix}
 $$

-> - The operation is called tensor product, but won't be discussed.
+[//]: # (The operation is called tensor product, but won't be discussed.)
-> - In essence, take every possible combination of the 2 qubits to form the new column vector.
+[//]: # (In essence, take every possible combination of the 2 qubits to form the new column vector.)

 Example: given a qubit in state 1 and another qubit in state 0, what is their combined state?